Welcome to the magical world of the Easter Bunny!

 Of course, there’s also the matter of where this magical rabbit comes from.
 Where does the Easter Bunny live?

-Egg delivering aside, there are a good many tales about where the Easter Bunny hangs his hat.
+Egg delivering aside, there are a good many tales about where the Easter Bunny hangs her hat.
 Here at Rooftop Post, we go with a secret and highly magical warren underneath Easter Island, largely because we find that children just LOVE to be able to see it on a real map.

 There are dozens of other delightful yarns parents spin for their children regarding where the Easter Bunny lives though; and so far we’ve heard: